grs31/grs31/README.md

-Official collaborator of the project Portugol Studio, in the production of teaching materials.
+Official collaborator of the project Magic Studio, in the production of teaching materials.
 Interest in data mining, artificial neural networks, mobile development, teaching programming and mapping.

 🛠️ Graduation Classes - OOP with JAVA, Software Process, Systems Modeling I (UML), Software Project Management.